Capsica: Eastern Bel

 Introduction - Northern Zil Peninsula - Sirru Highlands - Smolda Pen. - eastern Sirru - southern Zil -

 What's the climate like?
 The coasts are mild (for Capsica) and rainy.
-On the north coast, summers are Caribbean, but the midwinter sun briefly stays below the horizon; a few years see frost at sea level.
+On the north coast, summers are Caribbean, but the midwinter sun is low, stays just under the horizon for a few weeks; a few years see frost at sea level.
 It's rare though.
 Rhodophores still dominate, though head inland or uphill and they thin out fast.

 I've set most Capsican tours in winter, but Bel's big and cool; we can start in late summer or early fall.
 Anywhere else, the mere word "summer" would mean you need to strip down.
 Not here.
 Clothes are just fine.
 You may even need a coat later on.
 (Don't faint in shock.)
 Still, keep your pack light; we're flying.
 With Capsica's low gravity and high air pressure, any fit Terran can fly here, in strap-on wings.
 And of course we won't be flying much, just riding updrafts; while northern Bel isn't as hot as other Capsican regions, heat isn't the only source of rising air!
 This is rugged country facing steady winds--the equivalent of Earth's tradewinds.
 The cool high-pressure zone at the pole forces air south; Coriolis forces bend them west.
 This gale slams into the north coast of Zil Peninsula; the mountains force the wind up into a linear plume ridable for 2-3000 km.
 We'll follow the wind west to the base of Zil Peninsula.
 In many tours we must stay inland, on ridgetops; here, that's not essential.
 We can shuttle from snowy peaks to warm beaches.
 Highlands, lowlands, all accessible, scenic... comfortable.
 Shockingly Terran.
 And at any other time of year, you couldn't swim--too cold.